-To store your vehicle for the winter months, it is necessary to winterize the water system to help prevent freezing of this system.
-To do this, follow these instructions:
+То store your vehicle for the winter months, it is necessary winterize help the water system to preventfreezingof to this system.
+To follow these instructions: do this,

-- 1. Drain all the water from the water system including the holding tank(s), the water heater and freshwater tank.
+1. Drain all the water from the water system includin ıg the holding tank(s), the water heater and freshwa ater tank.
 Also, drain the water filter.
 For the holding tank(s), open the gate valve(s) to drain the tanks.
-Turn off water heater before draining to prevent burning the element out.
-(NOTE: This procedure is to be performed only at a waste water pumping station to prevent dumping of contaminated water elsewhere).
+Turn off water heater before drainin 3 to prevent burning the elemen t out.
+(NOTE: This proced ure is to be perform ned only at а waste water pumpir ng station to prevent dumpin g of contam inated water elsewhe ere).
 For the water heater, remove the outside cover and then remove the drain plug.
-When this tank is drained, replace the drain plug and then replace the cover.
-For the water tank, open the red-handled valve to drain the tank; then close the valve.
-Remove the filter cartridge from the water filter and store it in a clean environment.
-Empty any excess water from the filter housing and replace the housing. - 2.
-At the sewer board turn the blue handle valve to the sanitize/winterize position turn the red handle valve to the bypass position. - Connect a vinyl hose to the inlet valve on the sewer board place the other end of the hose into a gallon of freshwater system antifreeze.
-NOTE: Do not use automotive antifreeze; use only antifreeze approved for RV applications.
-Otherwise, damage to the systems being protected may result. - 4.
-Turn "on" the water pump to start the flow of antifreeze.
-Turn "on" each faucet, one at a time, including the kitchen faucet, bath faucet, inside and outside showers and allow pure antifreeze to run through that piping.
-Let about one cup drop into the drains to protect the traps. - 5.
-When all the antifreeze is withdrawn from the bottle, disconnect the vinyl hose from the inlet valve on the sewer board.
+When this tank is drained , replace the drain plug and then replace the cover.
+For the water tank, open the red- handled t t valve to drain the tank; then close the valve.
+Remove 9 the filter cartridg e from the water filter and store it in а clean environ ment.
+Empty any excess water from the filter housing gand replace the housing g.

+2. At the sewer board turn the blue handle valve to the sanitize e/winter ize positio n turn the red handle valve to the bypass positio n.

+- 3. Connect vinyl hose the inlet valve to on the sewer а board place the other end of the hose into gallon а of freshwater system antifreeze.
+NOTE: Do not use antifreeze automotive antifreeze; use approved for only RV applications.
+Otherwise, damageto systemsbeing the protected may result. - "on" start 4.
+Turn water pump to the flow of antifreeze. the "on" including the Turn each faucet, one а time, at kitchen faucet, bath faucet, inside and outside showers and allow pure antifreeze to run throughthat piping.
+Let about one cup drop into the drains to protect the traps.
+5. When all the antifreeze is withdrawn from the bottle, disconnect the vinyl hose from the inlet valve on the sewer board.
 (This may require more than one gallon of antifreeze). - 6.
 When the winterize process is completed, turn the water pump "off".
 Store the vinyl hose for future use.